airborne-commando/OPSEC-OSINT-Tools/README.md

 - Gather information about yourself, become your own threat actor; use the tools below and come up with your own conclusions.
 Use people search engines and public data about yourself and most importantly don't overshare on the internet or have such a large footprint.

 ## Tools
 OSINT tools can access and analyze information from sources beyond traditional search engines.
+Be mindful as some info can be out of date or incorrect such as:

+- Phone number
+- Email
+- Address
+- IP (Dunno if anyone REALLY uses that but will list)

-Here are some tools I use:
+Anyhow, here are some tools I use:

 ### Word spinners
 - [Article spinner](https://free-article-spinner.com/)